House of Sarkar

 The House of Sarkar was a ruling clan of the Shirvan Khanate from the Khanchobany tribe.
 "Sarkar" means "tax collector," which hints at the profession of an early progenitor.

 Before reign

 The first mention of the dynasty dates back to 1721, during Haji Davud's uprising, when he deposed the local ruler of Shamakhy who was a member of Sarkar clan.
 Upon founding of the Shirvan Khanate by Nadir shah in 1734, Allahverdi beg Sarkar controlled several towns.
-After Allahverdi beg died in 1767, his sons Aghasi Khan and Muhammad Said khan Sarkar rose up against Hajji Muhammad Ali Khan, starting a diarchy in the Shirvan Khanate.
+After Allahverdi beg died in 1767, his sons Aghasi Khan and Muhammad Said khan rose up against Hajji Muhammad Ali Khan, starting a diarchy in the Shirvan Khanate.
 Another brother Agharazi beg Sarkar was also mentioned as a ruler of a khanate with the ancient "Shirvanshah" title.

 Reign

 The House of Sarkar ruled Shirvan until 1820.
 The following is a list of rulers: